Other Fishing Regulations

 - Certified triploid grass carp may be bought, possessed and stocked with a permit from the Wildlife Resources Commission.

 - It is unlawful to take or possess any state or federally designated endangered, threatened, or species of special concern, including sturgeon from the inland waters of North Carolina.

-- It is unlawful to possess, transport or release live alewife or blueback herring in the Little Tennessee River including its tributaries and impoundments.
+- It is unlawful to possess, transport or release live alewife or blueback herring in the Little Tennessee River Basin in and upstream of Lake Santeetlah and Cedar Cliff Lake including all tributaries and impoundments.